-Theological Core Ministry Courses Education Free Electives Practicum / Internship Three Concentrati ion Options: Total Area of Study: Studies Courses Pastoral Ministry Christian Counseling Worship, Media, Creative Arts Number of Credits Required: 30 15 30 12 12 21 21 21 120
+Theological Core Ministry Courses Education Free Electives Practicum / Internship Concentrati ion Options: Total Area of Study: Studies Courses Pastoral Ministry Christian Counseling Worship, Media, Creative Arts Number of Credits Required: 30 15 30 12 12 concentrat 120

-General Description and Program Objectives
+General Description and Program Highlights

-Kairos University offers a Bachelor's degree in Ministry Leadership (BAML) based on 120 semester credits.
-The BAML is designed to equip students for pastoral ministry and leadership within the local church, as well as in Christian or non-Christian non-profit and mission organizations.
-The BAML program will provide students with an extensive knowledge of the Bible and a biblically-based theology.
-It will develop the skills to communicate God's word effectively, and therefore minister to people with excellence in the power of the Holy Spirit.
+Kairos University offers a Bachelor's degree in Leadership Studies (BALS) based on 120 semester credits.
+The BALS is designed to equip students for pastoral ministry or other leadership capacities within the local church, or for leadership in mission organizations, or in Christian or secular non-profit organizations, as well as in the marketplace.

+Christian leadership involves not only having leadership skills, but also the biblical & theological knowledge necessary to live and to lead as a Christian.
+Therefore the BALS program provides students with an extensive knowledge of the Bible and a biblically-based theology, as well as leadership and interpersonal skills.
+In specific, the Pastoral Ministry concentration of the BALS develops the skills to communicate God's word effectively.

 The apprenticeship (Practicum / Internship), an integral component of the program, may be completed in a church or a marketplace setting, as well as at a non-profit or a mission organization.
 This critical component allows students to integrate their studies with their calling in a supervised supportive setting in which their practical skills can grow.

-BAML Program Learning Outcomes
+BALS Program Learning Outcomes

 - 1. Students will have a substantial knowledge of the Bible and be well-grounded in Christian theology. - 2.
 Students will be able to explain and share the gospel. - 3.
-Students will understand the importance of personal spiritual disciplines & growth, as well as the importance of Christian character, and will be motivated to actively participate in Christian service or ministry. - 4.
+Students will understand the importance of Christian character, as well as personal spiritual disciplines, and will be motivated to actively participate in some form of Christian service or ministry. - 4.
 Students will be motivated to be, and have the skills to be, life-long learners. - 5.
 Students will be culturally sensitive, and will have acquired cross-cultural competence. - 6.
-Students will demonstrate substantial practical skills in the area of their concentration (pastoral, counseling, or worship/media/arts).
+Students will demonstrate substantial practical skills in the area of their concentration (pastoral, counseling, worship/media/arts, or the secular marketplace).

-The criteria for entrance to the Bachelor of Arts in Ministry Leadership are:
+The criteria for entrance to the Bachelor of Arts in Leadership Studies are:

 - 1. Completion of Application Form for Admission. - 2.
 Two letters of recommendation from faculty, employers, or church leaders. - 3.
 Possession of or candidacy for a high school diploma or GED.
 [Completion of high school or the GED is required before formally enrolling in the university.] - 4.
 A statement of the applicant's Christian faith. - 5.
 One recent photograph. - 6.
 An official transcript from high school, as well as from any post-high school education. - 7.
-A personal interview with a representative of the university. - 8.
-A sense of calling from God for Christian ministry or service. - 9.
+A personal interview with a representative of the university.

+- 8. A sense of calling from God for Christian ministry or service. - 9.
 Regeneration experience and baptism with water. - 10.
 Active and fruitful church participation. - 11.
 Payment of \$100.00 application fee.